KelsyT/KelsyT.github.io/Why don't more people use voice recordings on Substack.md

 ---
 created: 2024-11-18T17:42
-date: 2024-11-18T18:34
+date: 2024-11-18T18:39
-edited_seconds: 30
+edited_seconds: 140
 ---
 Hi fellow stackers,

+I'm Kelsy, and I'm new to the stack, well, this one anyway.
+I love this place is full of writers

-I've got a question for you: why don’t more of you use the voice narration feature on your posts?
+I've got a question for you: why don’t you use the voiceover feature on your posts?
 Are the AI voiceovers automatic?
 I think the AI voice over is pretty bad.
 I understand that helps those who can’t read.
 But don’t most devices have a text to speech option built in now?

 I suppose some form of audio is better than none, but the quality of the current sub stack AI voice is poor.